xplosionmind/pise-notes.club/_notes/Introduction to Philosophy/The existence of Self.md

 ## The existence of the self

-Aristotele's faculties of animals, three different **kind of souls**:
+According to Aristotle, since we know everything through experience, we should be able to know our minds by first being able to know the world; three **kinds of soul**:
-- Vegetative faculty (plants)
+1. Vegetative faculty: growth (plants)
-- Sensitive faculty (animals): motion
+2. Sensitive faculty: motion (animals)
-- Rational faculty (humans)
+3. Rational faculty: intellect (humans)

-The higher functions carry out the lower ones, there is some sort of hierarchy
+The higher functions carry out the lower ones, there is some sort of hierarchy; an abstraction through sensory material

-The corresponding faculties in Descartes:
+The corresponding faculties in Descartes are the body and the mind alone
-- mind (instead of body)

-Self-perception is a way of knowing the body (anticipation of the 6<sup>th</sup> meditation)
+Self-perception is a way of knowing the body (anticipation of the 6<sup>th</sup> meditation).
 We don't only know we exist, we now know we are a **thinking thing**.

 ### The broad meaning of thinking

-> I use this term [‘thought’, ‘cogitatio’] to include everything that is within us in such a way that we are immediately conscious of it.
+> I use this term \[‘thought’, ‘*cogitatio*’\] to include everything that is within us in such a way that we are immediately conscious of it.
 Thus all the operations of the will, the intellect, the imagination and the senses are thoughts.
 I say ‘immediately’ so as to exclude the consequences of thoughts: a voluntary movement for example, originates in a thought but is not itself a thought.

 <p class="cite">Descartes’s Second Set of Replies to his Meditations</p>